kyra-luo/flaskProject/readme.md

 source venv/bin/activate (For Linux and macOS)<br>
 .\venv\Scripts\activate  (For Windows)<br>
-Create a .env file, setting up the secret key to start the program
+Create a .env file, setting up the secret key to start the program Also need a ELASTICSEARCH_URL=http://localhost:9200 at your .env for the docker
 ### Step 3 install the requirement

 ```